Ultrastrong coupling in a scalable design for circuit QED with superconducting flux qubits

-The capacitance $c' = (wd_0/w_0d)c$ between the resonator and the capacitance line increases along with $w/w_0$ and $d_0/d$, which enables more charges to flow across the qubit.
-The resulting large bias current, producing the gap in current profile of Fig. \ref{fig2}(a), gives rise to a strong coupling $g$.
+Here, for simplicity, we assume that the capacitance $c'$ between the resonator and the capacitance line increases linearly along with $w/w_0$ and $d_0/d$ such that $c' = (wd_0/w_0d)c$.
+When $c' \gg c$, almost all current flows through the qubit at the center and the capacitors at the ends of the resonator, while just a weak current flows directly to ground through the small capacitance density $c$.
+As a result, we can observe a sharp change of current in Fig. \ref{curr}.

-Fig. \ref{fig2}(b) shows the central part of current profile closed by a dotted ellipse in Fig. \ref{fig2}(a) for various $w/w_0$ with fixed $d_0/d$, demonstrating a larger gap for larger $w/w_0$.
-At the boundary ($x=\pm w/2$), the electric potential $(1/c_i)\partial X_i(x)/\partial x$ is continuous.
-Fig. \ref{fig2}(c) shows the currents for various $d_0/d$ with fixed $w/w_0$, which shows the gap also grows along with $d_0/d$.
-These figures show that the current gap $\delta$ grows along with both $w/w_0$ and $d_0/d$, and is finally saturated to $\sqrt{2}$.
+Fig. \ref{curr}(b) shows the central part of current profile closed by a dotted ellipse in Fig. \ref{curr}(a) for various $w/w_0$ with fixed $d_0/d$, demonstrating a larger jump for larger $w/w_0$.
+At the boundary ($x=\pm w/2$), the electric potential $(1/c_k)\partial X_k(x)/\partial x$ is continuous.
+Fig. \ref{curr}(c) shows the currents for various $d_0/d$ with fixed $w/w_0$, which shows the jump also grows along with $d_0/d$.
+These figures show that the current jump $\delta$ grows along with both $w/w_0$ and $d_0/d$, and finally saturates at $\sqrt{2}$.